There are many, many options when it comes to finding resources to help you figure…

 It’s no secret that most Americans find college to be an expensive venture.
-Even with years of planning and saving, families who can pay the full cost of a four year education out-of-pocket are the minority.
+Even with years of planning and saving, families who are able to pay the full cost of a four year education out-of-pocket are the minority.

 Since it’s unlikely that most people have hundreds of thousands of dollars lying around, there are some tried and true methods to pay for an education.
 The best options require diligence and foresight.
 However, you shouldn’t overlook alternative and creative college funding options.